linux-kernel-labs/linux/Documentation/teaching/lectures/intro.rst

 * tools - various user space tools for testing or interacting with Linux kernel subsystems

-* usr - support for embedding an initrd file in the kernel image
+* usr - support embedding an initrd file in the kernel image

 * virt - home of the KVM (Kernel Virtual Machine) hypervisor